waltbai/G2S-TKG-forecasting/README.md

 python -m unittest discover tests
 ```

-**Notice**: We found that the old version llama3 performs better than current version in our performance.
+**Notice**: We found that the old version llama3 performs better than current version in our experiments.
 The main difference is the tokenizer.
 Please use the provided old version tokenizer `llama3_tokenizer/` to reproduce the results.

 ### General Learning Stage